Reclaim Your Home: Back-to-School House Decluttering Tips

 - Before they head back to school take inventory of their clothes & any they’ve grown out of donate to charity.

-- Once you’ve sorted through their wardrobes, organise their clothes by activity: school, play, sports & miscellaneous.
+- Once you’ve sorted through their wardrobes, organize their clothes by activity: school, play, sports & miscellaneous.
 It’ll make getting ready each morning that little bit easier.